AhmedAyman4/AhmedAyman4/README.md

 # Hi there!
 I'm Ahmed Ayman

-I'm an aspiring Data & Machine Learning Scientist, currently studying Information Systems at the Faculty of Computers & Artificial Intelligence, University of Sadat City.
-Passionate about using data to solve everyday challenges and applying AI to create practical, impactful solutions.
+Data Science & AI Engineer with a background in Information Systems at the Faculty of Computers & Artificial Intelligence, University of Sadat City, specializing in RAG, NLP, and data automation.
+Experienced in building end-to-end AI agents and predictive models that solve real-world problems.
+Passionate about bridging the gap between raw data and impactful AI-driven products.